 🏔 dénivelé: 115m (Sallanches: 555m ⇒ La Fley: 670m);

 [ I personally start this hike at route des Golettes ] . .
 After about 10 minutes of slightly uphill walking, route des Golettes coninues steeply uphill (a sharp right turn) towards the route de Megève, so make sure ⬅️ to turn LEFT onto route des Fontanets, which then becomes clos des Bottoliers (you’ll see ➡️ signs directing you towards 🚵♂️ La Vigne, the piste cyclable) – these are all paved roads.

 I really enjoy strolling along route des Fontanets and clos des Bottoliers, as you pass 🏚 old farms, 🐑 animals grazing in the fields, 🌷 flowers in gardens, and the views of ⛰ Les Warens are superb.
 You can see the 🚙 main road below, but you still feel a stillness, and a certain distance, up there.
 I used to hike along these paved roads when my boys were sleeping in their buggies!

-Last time I walked along this road it was 🌷 early summertime, and bursting with colour . . .
-On my autumn stroll, it was still very 🌹 colourful, and not just 🍂🍃 the autumn leaf colour palette (🌹 some roses blossom in autumn too!) . . . winter brings a magical light . . .
+I’ve walked this route during all seasons: 🌷 early summertime, when it is bursting with colour . . .
+On my autumn strolls, it was still very 🌹 colourful, and not just 🍂🍃 the autumn leaf colour palette (🌹 some roses blossom in autumn too!) . . . winter brings a magical light . . .

 🍁 autumn colours in Les Golettes: